 In an instant-gratification world, the word patience is less than appealing.
 Which is why get-thin-quick marketing tactics work like a charm (without delivering lasting results).
 But if you see the studies that have been done, most people who lose weight quickly, gain it back and more.
 Because the methods are not sustainable, and metabolic damage is typically done along the way.
 Ultimately, no real, healthy habits are formed.
 It's taken me 2.5 years to lose 25 pounds.
 YEARS.
 Not weeks, or even months.
 But I've kept it off, have never felt restricted, and finally have a thriving metabolism.
 I don't "diet" do hours of cardio each week, or feel like anything I'm doing is too strict to continue with.
 That is the freedom I had wanted for YEARS.
 But it took a lot of patience, consistency, and staying disciplined to showing up for my workouts and eating healthy at least 80% of the time.
 There's no flashy, or exciting answer here.
 Just sustained discipline over years to form habits that support the healthy life I want to live!

-If any of my personal story resonates with you, and you're looking to finally make lasting changes with a coach who really does understand, write me a note here.
-Let's chat about whether or not one of my programs/coaching services is right for you!
+If any of my personal story resonates with you, and you're looking to finally make lasting changes with a coach who really does understand, join my Mountain Metabolic Coaching waitlist here.
+Let's chat about whether or not my program is right for you!